Learn how to make clay hearts for ornaments and magnets. Easy to make with air dry clay, doilies and beads, and a perfect gift for your Valentine!

 INSTRUCTIONS

 - Place clay on parchment paper.
-Add doily & roll.
+Add doily and roll.

 Pull off a piece of air dry clay and set on a sheet of parchment paper.
 Lay your lace doily over the clay and use a rolling pin to press the doily design into the clay.

-Carefully lift the doily off the clay to see the pattern beneath.
+Carefully lift the doily or lace off the clay to see the pattern beneath.

 Use a cookie cutter to cut a heart from the clay.

-Use a straw to punch a hole at the top for hanging.
+If you want to hang your heart, be sure to use a straw to punch a hole at the top.

-If you like, you can embellish your lace heart by pressing small beads into the design.
-Daphne really got into this.
+If you like, you can embellish your clay heart by pressing small beads into the design.
+We really got into this.

 If you add beads, make sure to press them in well.
-A couple of her beads fell off after the heart dried and I had to glue them back in place.
+A couple of our beads fell off after the heart dried and we had to glue them back in place.

-If you like, you can even paint the hearts once they are dried (especially if you didn’t add beads).
+Or if you prefer, you can even paint the hearts once they are dried (especially if you didn’t add beads).

 We sent our lace heart ornaments as Valentine’s Day gifts to the grandmas and cousins.
 And also included some magnets we made using the same technique.